-Abt delivers nursing home quality and other data by supporting Care Compare for Nursing Homes and its Five-Star Quality Rating System.
+Abt, under contract to CMS, delivers nursing home quality and other data by supporting Care Compare for Nursing Homes and its Five-Star Quality Rating System.
 Care Compare includes detailed information on almost all U.S. nursing homes, including numerous measures of regulatory compliance, staffing, and quality of care.
 The goal of the rating system is to make information on nursing home performance more understandable, enabling consumers to choose high quality providers.
 Both Care Compare and Five-Star are updated monthly.

 For the monthly updates, Abt runs the data through a sequence of several dozen programs that perform an extensive series of quality checks, calculate the Five-Star ratings and other information displayed on Care Compare, and create a set of downloadable public use files.

 We continue to support CMS in developing new measures (including claims-based hospitalizations and ED visit measures and measures of nursing staff turnover), implementing changes in response to the COVID-19 pandemic, and working with other CMS contractors to implement the standardization to its Compare websites that were made in 2020.